ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-26-working-behind-the-dunes.md

 ## Cooking fish on wooden fire

 A fisherman knocked on my door some afternoon.
 He offered freshly caught fish for 40 Dirham (4 EUR) per piece.
 I ended up buying two pieces for 35 Dirham.
 The only challenge: I've never gutted fish before.
 Luckily Brahim showed up in the evening.
-A really nice dude who lives in the area and used to work in a restaurant were he cooked traditional Moroccan food.
+A really nice dude who lives in the area and used to work in a restaurant where he cooked traditional Moroccan food.
 He offered his help and showed Timo, Ivelina and me how he prepares the fish.

 ![Brahim preparing the fish](/assets/images/IMG_1150.jpg)